Personal Finance Strategy

 Year 1₹44,986₹37,500₹7,48683.4%

 This table reveals something profound: by Year 15, you've already paid approximately 80% of your total lifetime interest on this loan.
-Every rupee you prepay in Year 15 saves only 36% interest on that rupee — because most of the EMI is already going toward principal anyway.
-But every rupee you prepay in Year 1 saves 83% interest on that rupee over the remaining life of the loan.
+Every rupee you prepay in Year 15 saves only 36% interest on that rupee, because most of the EMI is already going toward principal anyway.
+Every rupee you prepay in Year 1 saves 83% interest on that rupee over the remaining life of the loan.
+See your own loan's year-by-year amortisation table using the home loan EMI calculator to identify exactly which years offer the highest prepayment leverage.

 ⚠️ The Year-15 Prepayment Trap: Many Indians make a large prepayment in Years 13–17 after receiving a bonus or inheritance.
 This feels satisfying but is financially sub-optimal.
 By that point, the interest curve has already peaked.
 Your money would work harder in an equity SIP for the remaining years.
 The prepayment sweet spot is Years 1–7.